Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/04_bdd_programming.typ

 }
 ```

-This `AnalysisManager` is the foundation of our symbolic execution engine.
+`AnalysisManager` is the foundation of our symbolic execution engine.
-In the next chapter, we will use it to "execute" our IMP programs and build these BDDs automatically.
+Next chapter, we use it to "execute" IMP programs and build BDDs automatically.

 #info-box(title: "Advanced BDD Topics")[
   For production BDD engines, two advanced topics are critical: